-Current recommended approaches (e.g., Gross 2005) were used to organize a conceptual model for the ecoregion, drawing upon a wealth of existing descriptive information, including conceptual models developed for the National Park Service Inventory and Monitoring programs (Miller 2005, Chung-MacCoubrey et al. 2008), ecoregion descriptions of the NRCS (NRCS 2006), US Forest Service (McNab et al. 2007) and the Mojave Desert Ecoregional Blueprint of The Nature Conservancy (Moore et al. 2001).
+Current recommended approaches (e.g., Gross 2005) were used to organize a conceptual model for the ecoregion, drawing upon a wealth of existing descriptive information, including conceptual models developed for the National Park Service Inventory and Monitoring programs (Miller 2005, Chung-MacCoubrey et al. 2008), ecoregion descriptions of the NRCS (NRCS 2006), U.S. Forest Service (McNab et al. 2007) and the Great Basin Ecoregional Blueprint of The Nature Conservancy (Nachlinger et al. 2001).
 The purpose of this model is to articulate key assumptions about regional landscape pattern and process to inform the selection and analysis of conservation elements and change agents.
 As mentioned above, this overarching description and model also provides an organizing framework for the series of component models for the ecoregion.
-Webb et al. (2009) provide additional information about the ecoregion's ecosystem processes and stressors.

-The Mojave Basin and Range - as defined for North America by CEC - lies to the immediate east of the CEC ecoregions of the Sierra Nevada and Southern and Baja California Pine Oak Mountains, to the north of the Sonoran Desert, to the west of the Arizona/New Mexico Plateau and a small portion of the Colorado Plateau ecoregions.
-It is largely contained within the Forest Service's American Semidesert and Desert Province and is mainly defined as the 322A-Mojave Desert Section (McNab et al. 2007) and the Mojave Desert MRLA with the Western Range and Irrigated Region of NRCS (NRCS 2006).
-It falls into the North American Warm Desert EcoDivision as defined by NatureServe (Comer et al. 2003).
-The Mojave Basin and Range ecoregion itself is defined quite closely to the Mojave Desert ecoregion, as defined and used by The Nature Conservancy (Moore et al. 2001).
+The Central Basin and Range - as defined for North America by CEC - lies to the immediate east of the Sierra Nevada, to the north of the Mojave Basin and Range, to the west of the Wasatch/Uinta Mountains, and south of the Northern Basin and Range ecoregions.
+It is largely contained within the Forest Service's Intermountain Semi-desert and Desert Province and M341-Nevada-Utah Mountains Semidesert - Coniferous Forest - Alpine Meadow Province as defined by McNab et al. (2007) and the Western Range and Irrigated Region of NRCS (NRCS 2006).
+It falls into the Inter-Mountain Basins EcoDivision as defined by NatureServe (Comer et al. 2003, Comer and Schulz 2007).
+The Central Basin and Range boundary is closely aligned with the Great Basin ecoregion, as defined and used by The Nature Conservancy (Nachlinger et al. 2001).